 The main street is punctuated with beautiful stone buildings, medieval monasteries, ruins and a picturesque village park.

 The Desmond Castle,built in the 13th Century, is located on the edge of the village of Adare, just off the N21 on the main Limerick to Kerry road.

 The Franciscan friary of Adare lies in the demesne of Adare Manor on the east bank of the river Maigue opposite the medieval castle of the earls of Desmond.
 Access through the Golf Course.

 Situated next to the Adare Heritage Centre, this is the only recorded Trinitarian monastery in Ireland.

 St. Nicholas Old Graveyard is located beside Adare Manor Golf Club, on the outskirts of the village.
 Within the graveyard is the old parish church of St. Nicholas, and several members of the Dunraven family are buried here.

 Freestanding circular-plan dovecote or columbarium, rebuilt c.
 1850, incorporating fabric of an earlier structure, possibly dating from the mid fourteenth century.
 Domed slate roof with cut stone eaves course.
 Rubble limestone walls.
 Camber-headed opening with cut stone voussoirs and cast-iron gate.
 Interior walls with square-headed recesses.

 The small pool in the centre of the village is formed by a tributary of the river Maigue and this was the traditional place for the women of Adare to wash their family clothes.
 It was also used as a watering place for animals.
 Across the road from the Washing Pool is a stone fountain erected by Caroline, Countess of Dunraven in 1855.

-John Wesley, Founder of the Methodist Church, preached to the people of Adare in 1756 from the shade of an ash tree close to the east wall of the Franciscan friary.
+John Wesley, Founder of the Methodist Church, preached to the people of Adare in 1756 from the shade of an ash tree close to the Franciscan Friary.
 This tree was still there until about 1860.
-Today a stone marks the site where this tree stood and the Methodists hold a ceremony here in June each year.
+Today a stone marks the site of this tree, and the Methodists hold a ceremony here every June.